 - In Years 4, 5 and 6 children also take part in the Accelerated Reader programme, which motivates and monitors their home reading

 A current school priority is developing children’s oracy – that is, their speaking and listening skills – and we are tackling this in several ways.
 Destination Reader, mentioned above, has a big focus on reading aloud, children articulating their ideas orally and structured conversations about their reading with a partner.
 In Key Stage 1 a ‘Talk for Writing’ approach as promoted by Pie Corbett is used in Topic English sessions, and throughout the school sentence stems are used across the curriculum to help children structure their speaking clearly.
 Discussion guidelines are introduced in every class to allow children to develop their skills in formal structured conversation proficiently and confidently.
+Children in Year 3 and Year 4 also have weekly sessions with our LAMDA coach, who provides inspirational support with performance and presentation skills.

 Spelling, Punctuation & Grammar